Caroleq/caroleq.github.io/_posts/2026-01-26-Compressor.md

 {: refdef}

 The circuit is similar to inverting operational amplifier opamp, but a diode is plugged at the opamp's output.
 Its operation can be split into two cases:
-1. The input signal is negative - TODO
+1. The input signal is negative - the opamp will produce positive output and current will flow through the diode similar as in the classical inverting amplifier.
+Because $$R_{17} = R_{18}$$, absolute values of input signal and rectified signal will be equal.
-2. The input signal is positive - TODO
+2. The input signal is positive - the diode will be reverse biased.
+Current will not flow through the diode.
+Thus if the circuit is not loaded, the input signal and rectified signal will be equal.
+Output of the circuit has impedance equal to $$R_{17} + R_{18}$$, so it cannot be connected to a circuit with a low input impedance.

 #### Envelope detection
 Below picture shows circuit that performs envelope detection: